cortesi/skills/docs/spec.md

 - `missing` - Not installed in tool
 - `orphan` - Exists in tool but not in any source

-### `skills update [skill-name]`
+### `skills push [skill-name]`

 Pushes skills from source directories to tool directories.
-By default updates all skills; pass a skill name to update just one.
+By default pushes all skills; pass a skill name to push just one.

 When a tool copy is `modified`, the default behavior is to prompt per skill (default No).
 The `--force` flag overwrites without prompting.